afritz1/OpenTESArena/README.md

 ## Project Details

-This open-source project aims to be a modern reimplementation of "The Elder Scrolls I: Arena" by Bethesda Softworks.
+This open-source project aims to be a modern reimplementation of "The Elder Scrolls: Arena" by Bethesda Softworks.
 It is being written in C++11 and uses SDL2 for cross-platform video, OpenAL Soft and WildMIDI for sound, and OpenCL for 3D rendering.
 There is currently support for Windows and Linux.

 The concept began after I saw the success of other open-source projects like [OpenXcom](http://openxcom.org/) and [OpenMW](http://openmw.org/en/).
 It really started out more as an experiment than a remake, but now the project is steadily inching closer to something akin to the original.